GrilloPress/learning-laravel/book/partials-views.md

 ```

 By doing this, we can, from every template we include a file, also have a custom value returned into our partial.
 We would do this by echoing the message variable somewhere in our partial.

+To do so you would update your header partial with the following: